liya-oz/liya-oz/README.md

 - My latest projects include **FollowMe App** — a realtime social platform for creating events — and **KruglaShafa**, an e-commerce app for handcrafted furniture.
 - From stack to team, I stay agile, adaptable, and in sync.
 - Ask me anything about **React**, **JavaScript**, **Node.js**, **CSS**, or building apps with **REST APIs**.
-- Fun fact: I speak **seven languages**, enjoy cross-cultural work, and recently started jogging.
+- Fun fact: I speak **seven languages**, enjoy cross-cultural work, and go jogging.

 ---